icsnju/AimDroid-ICSME-2017/install-AimDroid-on-an-emulator.md

 The following guide is about how to setup AimDroid on an emulator and Mac OS.

-There are simply six steps.
+There are simply five main steps.

 1. Create and start a Nexus 7 virtual deivce
 2. Install AimDroid